-“This is much more than a history of a building.
-Mark Pilkinton’s superbly scholarly study shows how, at Notre Dame but with resonances for every campus across America, the place of the performing arts in the culture of the university has changed across more than 150 years.
-What happens when the community of this university assembles for something other than a mass or a football game is a crucial definer of how it thinks of itself, and, whether for its first film-screenings or its umpteenth Shakespeare production, the transforming nature of Notre Dame is revealed by its encounters with the events that have taken place in Washington Hall.
-Pilkinton is a wonderfully sensitive and thoughtful guide to the significance of the vast array of offerings in the building that stands, with the Golden Dome and the Basilica, at the heart of the university.” — Peter Holland, McMeel Family Professor of Shakespeare Studies, University of Notre Dame
+"This is much more than a history of a building.
+Mark Pilkinton's superbly scholarly study shows how, at Notre Dame but with resonances for every campus across America, the place of the performing arts in the culture of the university has changed across more than 150 years.
+What happens when the community of the university assembles for something other than mass or football is a crucial definer of how the community thinks of itself and, whether for its first film-screenings or its umpteenth Shakespeare production, the transforming nature of Notre Dame is revealed by its encounters with the events that have taken place in Washington Hall.
+Pilkinton is a wonderfully sensitive and thoughtful guide to the significance of the vast array of offerings in the building that stands, with the Dome and the Basilica, at the heart of the University." —Peter Holland, University of Notre Dame

 "Mark Pilkinton has mined the Notre Dame Archives, and many other sources, to produce a history both scholarly and entertaining.
 He skillfully conjures up the past of a much loved building that has been at the heart of Notre Dame’s cultural and academic life for over 140 years.
 Readers will enjoy the accounts of musical and theatrical events in Washington Hall, while gaining fascinating insight into changing theatre technologies and performance practices.
 By exploring the Hall’s various architectural incarnations and its evolving role within the University, Pilkinton has made an exceptional contribution to the history of the performing arts at Notre Dame and in American Catholic higher education." —Jane A. Devine, editor of 100 Years of Architecture at Notre Dame: A History of the School of Architecture, 1898-1998